PacLII Home | Databases | WorldLII | Search | Feedback

 (6) For the purpose of this section, it is immaterial whether the property is located inside or outside Vanuatu.

-(7) It is a defence to subsections (1) a) if:
+(7) It is a defence to subsections (1) and (4) if:

-(a) the person has an authorisation under sect160;15; or
+(a) the person has an authorisation under section 15; or

-(b) a payment, including ding by way of interest or other earnings, is made to an account containing frozen property and that payment is also frozen.
+(b) a payment, including by way of interest or other earnings, is made to an account containing frozen property and that payment is also frozen.

 1. Application of the Penal Code Act [CAP 135]

-To avoid doubt, sections 28, 29, 30, 31, 34 and 35 of the Penal Code Act [CAP 135] apply to all offennder this Act.
+To avoid doubt, sections 28, 29, 30, 31, 34 and 35 of the Penal Code Act [CAP 135] apply to all offences under this Act.

 1. Requests to the Commissioner of Police